rdemel/LV-model/README.md

 rR, the growth rate of the resistant population.

-S, the growth rate of the sensitive population-1.
+S, the growth rate of the sensitive population

-KR, the carrying capacity of the resistant population- 10,000.
+KR, the carrying capacity of the resistant population

-KS, the carrying capacity of the sensitive population- 10,000.
+KS, the carrying capacity of the sensitive population

-AlphaRS, the competition coefficient representing the effect of the sensitive population on the growth rate of the resistance population-1.
+AlphaRS, the competition coefficient representing the effect of the sensitive population on the growth rate of the resistance population

-AlphaSR, The competition coefficient representing the effect of the resistant population on the growth rate of the sensitive population-1.
+AlphaSR, The competition coefficient representing the effect of the resistant population on the growth rate of the sensitive population

 AlphaR, the effectiveness of the antibiotic against the resistant population.